 Bus accident injuries can stem from a variety of circumstances.
-For example, if you suffer injuries as a pedestrian struck by a bus, you may have a closed head injury or broken bones.
+For example, if you suffer injuries as a pedestrian struck by a bus, you may have a traumatic brain injury (TBI), internal injuries, lacerations, or broken bones.
 If you suffer injuries in a slip-and-fall accident on a bus due to wet flooring or poorly maintained floors, you may end up with broken bones in your hands or arms, severe lacerations, or a broken hip.

 Suppose you suffer injuries in an accident as a passenger on the bus, on the other hand.
 In that case, you may have similar injuries to those you might suffer in a car accident, including traumatic brain injury, spinal cord injuries, or broken bones.

 These types of injuries can have long-lasting effects on an individual's health and quality of life.
 For example, a TBI can result in permanent cognitive impairments, while spinal cord injuries can result in paralysis.
 Fractures can also be very painful and take a long time to heal, and burns can result in disfigurement and scarring.
 Additionally, internal injuries can be life-threatening.
 These injuries can require extensive medical treatment, including surgery, rehabilitation, and ongoing care.
 In the most severe cases, people who are injured in bus accidents may be left permanently disabled and unable to return to work.

 Talk to an attorney whenever you suffer any injury in a serious bus accident, whether as a passenger on the bus or a pedestrian outside the bus, if the bus driver is at fault for your injury.
 An attorney can help you better understand your right to compensation and guide you through the process of filing a personal injury claim.